South Warwickshire Trust cares for 12 patients with Covid-19 in hospital

 Advertisement

-Nationally, the number of hospital patients with Covid-19 has more than doubled in the last four weeks.
+Nationally, the number of hospital patients with Covid-19 has increased by 64% in the last four weeks.

-The figures also show that five new patients with Covid were admitted to hospital in South Warwickshire NHS Foundation Trust in the week to August 18.
+The figures also show no new patients with Covid were admitted to hospital in South Warwickshire NHS Foundation Trust in the week to August 25.